(See also Overview of Thrombotic Disorders.)

 Results of in vitro clotting tests may paradoxically be prolonged because the autoantibodies to phospholipid-bound proteins interfere with coagulation factor assembly and activation on the phospholipid components added to plasma to initiate the tests.
 The lupus anticoagulant is an autoantibody that binds to phospholipid-bound protein complexes.
 It was initially recognized in patients with systemic lupus erythematosus (SLE), but these patients now account for only a minority of people with the autoantibody.

 Other symptoms of venous or arterial thrombosis may also develop.
 Patients with autoantibodies to phospholipid-bound prothrombin may have levels of circulating prothrombin that are low enough to increase risk of bleeding.
 Some patients have thrombocytopenia.

-In a small proportion of patients with APS, widespread thromboses occur in small vessels supplying multiple organs, often causing neurologic defects.
+In a small proportion of patients with APS, widespread thromboses occur in small vessels supplying multiple organs, often including the brain (causing neurologic defects).
 This syndrome is called catastrophic APS (CAPS) and can be confused with disseminated intravascular coagulation (DIC), heparin-induced thrombocytopenia (HIT), and thrombotic microangiopathy (TMA).
-Its treatment includes high-dose corticosteroids, anticoagulation, plasmapheresis, and sometimes rituximab, an anti-CD20 monoclonal antibody, or eculizumab, an anti-complement component 5 (C5) monoclonal antibody.
+Its treatment includes high-dose corticosteroids, anticoagulation, plasmapheresis, and sometimes rituximab (an anti-CD20 monoclonal antibody) or eculizumab (an anti-complement component C5 monoclonal antibody).

-Antiphospholipid antibodies in patient plasma are then directly measured by immunoassays of IgG and IgM antibodies that bind to phospholipid/beta-2 glycoprotein 1 complexes on microtiter plates.
+Antiphospholipid antibodies in patient plasma are then directly measured by immunoassays of IgG and IgM antibodies that bind to phospholipid/beta-2 glycoprotein 1 complexes.